Light-emitting diode: Power sources

 The current in an LED or other diodes rises exponentially with the applied voltage (see Shockley diode equation), so a small change in voltage can cause a large change in current.
 Current through the LED must be regulated by an external circuit such as a constant current source to prevent damage.
-Since most common power supplies are (nearly) constant-voltage sources, LED fixtures must include a power converter, or at least a current-limiting resistor.

 LEDs are sensitive to voltage.
 They must be supplied with a voltage above their threshold voltage and a current below their rating.
 Current and lifetime change greatly with a small change in applied voltage.
 They thus require a current-regulated supply (usually just a series resistor for indicator LEDs).

 Efficiency droop: The efficiency of LEDs decreases as the electric current increases.
 Heating also increases with higher currents, which compromises LED lifetime.
 These effects put practical limits on the current through an LED in high power applications.

 Electrical polarity

 Unlike a traditional incandescent lamp, an LED will light only when voltage is applied in the forward direction of the diode.
 No current flows and no light is emitted if voltage is applied in the reverse direction.
 If the reverse voltage exceeds the breakdown voltage, which is typically about five volts, a large current flows and the LED will be damaged.
 If the reverse current is sufficiently limited to avoid damage, the reverse-conducting LED is a useful noise diode.

 By definition, the energy band gap of any diode is higher when reverse-biased than when forward-biased.
 Because the band gap energy determines the wavelength of the light emitted, the color cannot be the same when reverse-biased.
 The reverse breakdown voltage is sufficiently high that the emitted wavelength cannot be similar enough to still be visible.
 Though dual-LED packages exist that contain a different color LED in each direction, it is not expected that any single LED element can emit visible light when reverse-biased.

 It is not known if any zener diode could exist that emits light only in reverse-bias mode.
 Uniquely, this type of LED would conduct when connected backwards.